gohwils/biodatascience/index.md

 8. [Lim Kah Leong](http://www.lkcmedicine.ntu.edu.sg/aboutus/Faculty-and-Staff/Pages/Lim-Kah-Leong.aspx)

 ## Contact or join us
+We now have 2 sites for our expanding lab.
-We are located at level 3 north wing of the School of Biological Sciences (60 Nanyang Drive, Singapore 637551).
+Level 3 north wing of the School of Biological Sciences (60 Nanyang Drive, Singapore 637551).
+Level 4 Experimental Medicine Building (EMB) (59 Nanyang Drive, Singapore 636921).

 We are open to consultative and development work with industrial, educational and business partners.
 Do drop us an email at [biodatascienceandeducation@e.ntu.edu.sg](mailto:biodatascienceandeducation@e.ntu.edu.sg).